lcrespom/nash/README.md

 ## Main features
 - Flexible prompt, configurable by settings and by JavaScript code.
 - Powerful history navigation: the `up` and `down` keys navigate the history, showing only the entries that start with the current line.
+The `page up` key displays a menu with all history lines that start with the current line.
-- Interactive tab-completion: pressing tab completes a file name, but if multiple matching files are available, an interactive menu is displayed, letting the user navigate and select the file name.
+- Interactive tab-completion: pressing tab completes a file name, but if multiple matching files are available, a menu is displayed, letting the user navigate and select the file name.
 - Syntax highlight, clearly coloring the different parts of a command, and warning of potential errors.
 - History suggestions: when typing a command, if the text matches a previous command, the remaining text is displayed in grey, letting the user immediately complete the command.